vocascan/documentation/docs/vocascan-server/installation/pm2/pm2.md

    !> Please remember that the admin user you just created should not be used as a regular account.
 Please create another one for your daily use.
 For this you can either use the registration function in the desktop app or with the cli.

+Your setup is now ready and you can start using your server.